gbechara/gcpdemos/devopsdemo1/lab.md

 - In your local dev env change configSync/syncRepo in devopsdemo ./devopsdemo1/gke-conf/apply-spec.yaml
 - In your local dev env change the 3 occurences of projectid in ./devopsdemo1/quote-front/skaffold.yaml
 - In your local dev env change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID.iam.gserviceaccount.com
+- In your local dev env change INSTANCE_CONNECTION_NAME in your writers deployement.yaml of your base and overlays to have it connect to the Cloud SQL instance of your project
 - Push this to your github repo
 - In your local dev env change github_config_app_installation_id = 12345678 (you get this from https://github.com/settings/installations/) and google_cloudbuildv2_repository_remote_uri in ./devopsdemo1/variables.tf
 - In your local dev env change project_id and project_number in ./devopsdemo1/variables.tf